-In clinic a procedure called a meatotomy can be done to make the hole bigger.
-A numbing cream is applied to the area.
-It is covered with a clear dressing.
-This stays on for 30-45 minutes.
+A procedure called a meatotomy can be done to make the hole bigger.
+This is often performed in our sedation unit or in the operating room.
+The area is numbed and the patient may be put to sleep so that they do not feel any pain.
 A small cut is made in the hole to make it the correct size.
 The numbing cream wears off in 2-4 hours.
 Healing takes 1 to 2 weeks.

 What to Expect

 Your child may have some pain, tenderness, and swelling at the incision site.
-Give your child Tylenol® as needed for pain.
+Give Tylenol® as needed for pain.

 Your child may shower or bathe.

-Fever greater than 101.5° F for 2 readings taken 4 hours apart
+A fever greater than 101.5° F for 2 readings taken 4 hours apart.

 After hours, weekends or holidays, a paging operator will answer.
-Ask for Pediatric Urology Resident on call.
+Ask for the Pediatric Urology Resident on call.
 Leave your name and phone number with the area code.
 The doctor will call you back.
-If you live out of the area, please call 1-800-323-8942.